 Since graduating college, Chris has worked on Broadway, Off-Broadway, a national tour and in various regional theaters along the East Coast.
 While Chris mainly focuses in working as a stage manager, assistant stage manager and production manager, he has and is willing to take on any opportunity presented to him.
 Chris serves as the production manager at Upper Darby Summer stage, which is home to over 700 participants and 100 staff members each summer in his hometown of Upper Darby.

-Currently, Dan is the Public Relations Manager at Rosemont College.
+Currently, Dan is the Program Administrator for the Envestnet Institute On Campus, based out of Berwyn.
 He earned his B.A. in Communication not far away at Cabrini University and graduated Magna Cum Laude.

 Dan started his work in theatre as a technician in middle school and flipped between the roles of performer and technician until the end of high school.
 After graduating high school, Dan spent his summer interning at Upper Darby Summer Stage in their marketing department, but it wasn’t until after Dan’s second summer working there that he realized he could combine his degree and love of theatre into something unique.